georapbox/lorem-ipsum-element/README.md

 # &lt;lorem-ipsum&gt;

-A custom element that generates lorem ipsum text.
+A custom element that generates "Lorem Ipsum" placeholder text.

 [API documentation](#api) &bull; [Demo][demo]

+## Description

+The `lorem-ipsum` element generates "Lorem Ipsum" placeholder text.
+Use this element to quickly generate placeholder text for demos and prototypes, or to fill in content for testing purposes.

 ## Install